CILS EXAMS IN BASEL

 All important information about the current CILS exam dates, exam content, and registration procedures can be found directly at ILS-Basel.
 Passing the CILS exam at ILS-Basel new opportunities for you—whether for your professional career, your studies, or your personal development in Basel and beyond.

-For exam participants, this means that depending on your location, available preparation, and personal goals, one certificate may be more practical than the other.
-Both offer the optionof retaking failed sections individually, allowing you to demonstrate your knowledge flexibly.
+For exam takers, this means that depending on your location, the preparation available to you, and your personal goals, one certificate may be more practical than the other.
+Both options allow you to retake failed sections individually, giving you the flexibility to demonstrate your knowledge.